 The differing SGA amounts for blind and non-blind beneficiaries acknowledge that those who are statutorily blind may face higher expenses or accommodation needs, so a higher income threshold applies before benefits are terminated.
 This aims to provide additional support for the blind community in their attempts to gain financial independence through employment.

 If a disabled individual earns above the SGA amount based on their work activity, they generally cannot be considered disabled under Social Security guidelines.
-Some exceptions apply, such as during a trial work period where a SSDI beneficiary can test their ability to work for at least 9 months.
-However, after the trial period has concluded, making over the SGA earnings limit will result in a cessation of SSDI benefits.
+Some exceptions apply, such as during a trial work period where an SSDI beneficiary can test their ability to work for at least 9 months.
+However, after the trial period has concluded, earning over the SGA limit will result in a cessation of SSDI benefits.

 The SGA rule is meant to encourage disabled individuals to return to the workforce without immediately losing their disability benefit eligibility.
 This overlap of social security earnings allows some flexibility for part-time work or attempts at easing back into employment.
 However, eventually making over the earnings limit indicates an ability for substantial and gainful work, meaning all social security earnings should cease.

-The future is always a realm of uncertainty, and predicting it is no less than playing a guessing game.
+Predicting the future is always playing a guessing game.
 However, using historical data and analyzing current policy trends may offer a reasonable idea of what to expect.
-Considering these factors, it is anticipated that the SGA amounts for 2024 will likely rise slightly in line with the national average wage index’s inflation.
+Considering these factors, it is anticipated that the SGA amounts for 2026 will likely rise slightly in line with the national average wage index’s inflation.

 How Changes in SGA Affect Social Security Beneficiaries

 Changes in the SGA have significant implications for Social Security beneficiaries.
-For instance, if the SGA amount increases, a person with disability may earn more and still qualify for benefits, offering them a chance to maintain an improved standard of living.
+For instance, if the SGA amount increases, a person with disability may earn more and still qualify for Social Security Disability Insurance (SSDI) benefits, offering them a chance to maintain an improved standard of living.

 Conclusion and Implications for the Future

-Through this discussion, it’s apparent that SGA is not just a measure but a living, breathing entity within the Social Security framework.
+SGA is not just a fixed measurement but a moving entity within the Social Security framework.
 As we move forward, the SGA amounts are poised to evolve, influenced by several determinants including policy changes, economic factors, and sociodemographic transitions.

 These foreseeable changes carry a multitude of implications for Social Security beneficiaries.
-Therefore, it is of utmost importance for potential and current beneficiaries to stay abreast with the latest developments around SGA, ensuring the most beneficial outcomes.
+Therefore, it is of utmost importance for potential and current beneficiaries to stay up to date with the latest developments around SGA.

 Check us out at Benefits.com and take our quiz so we can get started helping you on your path to receiving benefits.